 In order to be successful in higher education, students must have an understanding of what they know and what they don't know.
 This understanding is formed in large part by feedback they receive in various academic settings.
-Feedback can be given in a variety of formats including through instructors, classmates, digital tools, or the learner themselves through self-evaluation.
+Students receive feedback in varied formats and channels-from their from their instructors, classmates, and digital tools, to their own self-evaluation.

 Previous research has found students who receive more frequent, low-stakes assessment with quality feedback also have higher motivation, academic engagement, metacognitive skills, adaptive strategy use, academic performance, and likelihood of transferring their knowledge to new contexts (Cogliano et al., 2020; Han & Finkelstein, 2013; Shute, 2008).
-This type of assessment, frequently referred to as formative assessment, is a specific type of "assessment for learning"-it's not meant to be summative "proof" of learning, but rather support the learning process.
-Feedback is a critical component for formative assessment to support learning-it helps learners identify gaps in their knowledge/skill sets (Angelo & Cross, 1993; Bennett, 2010; Black & William, 1998).
+This type of assessment, frequently referred to as formative assessment, is a specific type of "assessment for learning".
+It's not meant to be summative "proof" of learning, but rather support the learning process.
+Feedback is a critical component for formative assessment to support learning - it helps learners identify gaps in their and/or sets (Angelo & Cross, 1993; Bennett, 2010; Black & William, 1998).

 Furthermore, mixed assessment methods, including low-stakes assessment, have been identified as an opportunity to provide a more equitable learning environment and help remove barriers to underrepresented minority students (Cotner & Ballen, 2017; Malespina & Singh, 2022).
 Mechanisms underlying this relationship are still being explored.
 One possibility is that active-learning pedagogy, which includes prelecture preparation and frequent low-risk assessment, provides a more structured environment for students to engage in frequent problem solving and practice.
 Previous research found this pedagogy was related to an increase in all students' academic performance in an introductory biology course, but was especially beneficial for underrepresented minority students (Haak et al., 2011).
-Another possibility is that frequent low-stakes practice helps bolster students' self-efficacy, which leads to increased academic performance, which has a disproportionately greater benefit for underrepresented students (Ballen et al., 2018).
+Another possibility is that frequent low-stakes practice helps bolster students' self-efficacy.
+This leads to increased academic performance, which has a disproportionately greater benefit for underrepresented students (Ballen et al., 2018).

 Another possibility is that high-stakes assessments may be more likely to trigger stereotype threat.
 Stereotype threat occurs when individuals are reminded of being the target of negative stereotypes, which primes a sense of uncertainty in ability (Schmader, 2010).
-The increased pressure to "demonstrate" ability that's present in high-stakes assessments is more likely to trigger this type of thinking.
+The increased pressure to "demonstrate" ability that is present in high-stakes assessments is more likely to trigger this type of thinking.
 This can result in expending cognitive effort beyond the task at hand, and thus decreased performance.
 Three groups of students that have been identified as commonly experiencing stereotype threat in higher education include racial/ethnic minority students, women students (particularly in STEM), and first-generation college students (Dennehy et al., 2018).

-Macmillan Learning created LearningCurve adaptive quizzing with the goal of providing students formative assessment with quality feedback that adapts to students' current level of understanding in a low-stakes environment.
-LearningCurve guides students through a series of quiz questions that adapt to their individual level of understanding of course material, providing feedback whenever students need it, until they reach mastery of a concept/topic.
+Macmillan Learning created LearningCurve Adaptive Quizzing with the goal of providing students formative assessment with quality feedback that adapts to students' current level of understanding in a low-stakes environment.
+LearningCurve guides students through a series of quiz questions that adapt to their individual level of understanding of course material, providing feedback whenever students need it, until they reach mastery of a concept or topic.